Azolla Cultivation – An Opportunity to Increase Farm Income

 The pits should be easily accessible for proper monitoring.
 The surface of the pits must have a smooth surface to avoid any damage or puncture on the sheet that is placed at the bottom of a pond.

 After construction of the pits, spread 15 kg of well-sieved soil over the pit surface.
-Add 5 kg of well-decomposed cow dung properly mixed with water This will act as a source of carbon for the Azolla Now add the 40 gm nutrient mixture containing 10 kg of rock phosphate, 1.5 kg of magnesium salt, and 500 gm of murate of potash.
-Add sufficient water to the pits up to the level of 10 cm and leave it till the soil particle gets settled.
+Add 5 kg of well-decomposed cow dung properly mixed with water.
+This will act as a source of carbon for the Azolla.
+Now, add the 40 g nutrient mixture containing 10 kg of rock phosphate, 1.5 kg of magnesium salt, and 500 g of murate of potash.
+Add sufficient water to the pits up to a level of 10 cm and leave it till the soil particles get settled.

-Now prepare a fresh Azolla inoculum by adding 2 gms of carbofuran to prevent pest infestation Remove the foam and scum over the water surface and allow to stand pit overnight.
+Now prepare a fresh Azolla inoculum by adding 2 gms of carbofuran to prevent pest infestation Remove the foam and scum over the water surface and allow it to stand overnight.

-On the next day, spread the 200 g of inoculum gently on the surface of the water It will take approximately 2 weeks time Azolla to form a carpet over the water’s surface.
-Ensure sufficient water levels in the pits and cover the pits with the help of nets to provide enough shady conditions and it will also facilitate the pit to remain clean.
+The next day, spread the 200 g of inoculum gently on the surface of the water It will take approximately 2 weeks for Azolla to form a carpet over the water’s surface.
+Ensure sufficient water levels in the pits and cover the pits with the help of nets to provide enough shady conditions, and it will also facilitate the pit to remain clean.

 Maintenance Required in Azolla Cultivation ;

 The water level must be maintained in the pit by applying water every day.
-Not harvest the Azolla in the first seven days; keep fertilizing the soil at 20–25 days an interval by applying 1.5 to 2 kg of cow dung and 80–100 gm of SSP once every 15 days.
+Do not harvest the Azolla in the first seven days; keep fertilizing the soil at 20–25 days an intervals by applying 1.5 to 2 kg of cow dung and 80–100 g of SSP once every 15 days.
 Any litter or weeds in the pit should be removed regularly.
 The pit should be emptied every 6 months and Azolla cultivation restarted with fresh Azolla culture and soil.

 Harvesting of Azolla;